- Fortification involves the addition of nutrients to foods irrespective of whether or not the nutrients were originally present in the food.

 - Fortification is a means of improving the nutritional status of a population (or potentially a sub-population).

-- Some foods are fortified by law (e.g. margarine), others voluntarily (e.g. breakfast cereals).
+- Some foods are fortified by law (e.g. white bread), others voluntarily (e.g. breakfast cereals, fat spreads).

 - Safety and technical considerations are taken into account when deciding which foods to fortify and to what level.